 Voters were similarly divided about a proposed measure that would slap tariffs on Chinese goods if Beijing is found to be manipulating its currency.
 Overall, voters were evenly divided on the measure, with 44 percent supporting it and 41 percent opposing it.
 College graduates supported the sanctions measure, 57 percent to 30 percent.
 When party affiliation was factored in among college grads, Republicans were the most supportive of the measure: 62 percent of them backed the bill and only 24 percent opposed it despite the widespread opposition to higher taxes in the Republican Party.
 Among Democrats and independents, the support for the measure was a bit lower.
 There was less enthusiasm for the punitive sanctions among voters who were not college-educated, although Republicans once again led the way; 44 percent of GOP voters with no college degree backed the bill, compared with 37 percent for Democrats and 40 percent for independents.

 In contrast to the free-trade agreements, passage of the Chinese currency-sanctions proposal is unlikely.
 But it’s just as unlikely to be the last measure along those lines that Congress considers as it grapples with the nation’s trade deficit with China and Beijing’s growing economic might.
 As Congress moves forward, the United Technologies/National Journal Congressional Connection Poll shows how leaders will have a hard time bringing their constituencies together unless they can fundamentally change hearts and minds to produce a consensus—and that, too, seems highly unlikely.

-This article appears in the Oct.
-18, 2011, edition of National Journal Daily.
+This article appears in the October 18, 2011 edition of NJ Daily.